Detailed content of our market study

 The graph below shows the evolution of the number of permits issued by category between **** and ****:

-The number of B permits (***).
-In ****, the health crisis prevented many candidates from taking their license, resulting in a sharp drop in the number of licenses issued.
-In ****, the number of permits issued reached ***,***, partly offsetting ****, before finally resuming in **** the slow decline begun in ****.
+The number of B licenses (***).
+In ****, the health crisis prevented many applicants from taking the test, resulting in a sharp drop in the number of licenses issued.
+In ****, the number of licenses issued reached ***,***, partially offsetting ****, before finally resuming in **** the slow decline begun in ****.

 The A* license entitles the holder to drive light motorcycles with a maximum displacement of *** cm³.
 These machines represent a substitute product, and therefore competition for the PSV market.
 As shown in the graph below, the number of licenses issued in this category between **** and **** is rising, although this does not represent a definitive trend.
 However, this increase may also be a sign that road users are moving towards alternatives to the conventional car for their journeys.